osrf/ariac-docker/README.md

 This will build a Docker "image" of your team's system, ready to be launched with the ARIAC competition server.

+By default, ROS Indigo on Ubuntu Trusty will be used.
+You can call `./prepare_team_system.bash <your_team_name> kinetic` to build with ROS Kinetic on Ubuntu Xenial.

 ## Running a single trial

 To run a specific trial (in this case the trial called `example_trial1`), call: